vhoudoverdov/Windows-RedTeam/README.md

 This utility can be wrapped in a binary (exe) and signed with a forged software-signing certificate for additional evasion.

 ### PortKnock
 PowerShell interface for performing port-knock operations during Windows Red Team and Pentesting engagements.

 This tool was designed specifically to provide a port knocking utility that allows source ports to be specified as part of the port-knock operation.
 It was also designed as an educational tool for understanding advanced persistance mechanisms used by threat actors and malware.

+**Client-side port knocker**: The module *PortKnock-ClientUtils* provides an interface for invoking port knocks over TCP or UDP.

+**Server-side listener** The module *PortKnock-ServerUtils* provides an interface for creating a listening TCP or UDP server that waits for port knocks before launching one or more server-side processes.